IADesai/Cycle-Pricing-App/README.md

   - `test_cycle010_daydropdowncontainsjul1(dash_duo, app)` tests if the day 'Sunday, Jul 1 2018.xlsx' appers in the day-dropdown, when the corresponding figure (Daily data usage figure, id="daily-usage-graph") is loaded
   - `test_cycle011_daydropdownchangesdropdown(dash_duo, app):` tests if the day-dropdown is updated when the day 'Monday, Jul 2 2018.xlsx' is selected in the dropdown

- ### Test functions 11-15
+ ### Test functions 12-15
-For each figure that had a title provided in the dash app, tests have been created to test if the titles equal the expected texts;
+For each figure that had a title provided in the dash app, tests have been created to test if the titles equal the expected texts.
+- `test_cycle012_daily_usage_graph_title_equals(dash_duo, app)` tests if the title of the Daily data usage figure (id="daily-usage-graph") equals 'Cycle Usage for Sunday, Jul 1 2018.xlsx'
+- `test_cycle013_monthly_avgusage_graph_title_equals(dash_duo, app)` tests if the title of the Monthly average usage figure (id="monthly-avgusage-graph") equals 'Average Cycle Hire Usage per Month'
+- `test_cycle014_monthly_totusage_graph_title_equals(dash_duo, app)` tests if the title of the Monthly total usage figure (id="monthly-totusage-graph") equals 'Cycle Hire Usage per Month across 11 Years'
+- `test_cycle015_pollution_bar_graph_title_equals(dash_duo, app)` tests if the title of the Pollution bar chart (id="pollution-bar-graph") equals 'Pollution Levels in the Boroughs of London'

+These functions allowed us to test all the created figures and dropdown features in the single-page app.

 ## Fixtures
 As all testing functions require the same input for the dash apo, to simplify the code, fixtures can be added to the `conftest.py` code to create a common function which returns the test app.The fixture added to `conftest.py` can be found below.